What is Conformation of Cyclohexane?

 The chair conformations of cyclohexane have lower energies than the boat forms.
 However, the rather unstable boat forms of cyclohexane undergo rapid deformation to give twist-boat forms which are the local minima corresponding to the total energy.

-Generally, in the chair shaped conformation of cyclohexane, there are three carbon-hydrogen bonds of each of the following types:
+Generally, in the chair-shaped conformation of cyclohexane, there are two carbon-hydrogen bonds of each of the following types:

 - Axial ‘up’